Scenario 1

 Exercises: status, search

-2. Schema Understanding
+2. Schema understanding

 Check [specific item] shipments and inventory.
 Expected quantity is [N] per store.
 Show the per-store expected quantity, actual inventory, variance quantity, and variance direction, ordered by absolute variance desc, warehouse_id.